-The College of Science and Computer Studies Graduate Studies (CSCSGS) is one of the units of the College of Science and Computer Studies along with four other departments: Biological Sciences, Computer Studies, Mathematics and Statistics, and Physical Sciences, which aims to offer programs that develop responsible and committed graduates who follow the tenets of Lasallian education.
+The College of Science and Computer Studies Graduate Studies (CSCSGS) is one of the units of the College of Science and Computer Studies along with three other departments: Biological Sciences, Computer Studies and Mathematics and Statistics, which aims to offer programs that develop responsible and committed graduates who follow the tenets of Lasallian education.

 Guided by the Lasallian core values of faith, zeal in service and communion in mission, the CSCSGS aims to: